Deepak-Spider/battleship-game/README.md

 * Game Setup: The game is played on a 5x5 grid.
 Three ships of variable lengths are randomly placed on the grid.
 The goal is to sink all the ships within the given number of bullets.
 * Ammunition: The player is provided with 10 bullets at the start of the game.
 * Taking a Shot: To take a shot, choose a row and column on the grid.
-For example, B3 indicates the fourth column in the second row.
+For example, B3 indicates the second row in the fourth column.
 * Hit or Miss: After each shot, the grid will be updated to show whether the shot was a hit or a miss.
 * Grid Legend:
   * (".") : Water or empty space
-  * ("X") : Part of a ship that has been hit
+  * ("X") : A ship that has been hit
   * ("#") : Shot in the water, indicating a miss
 * Ship Direction: The ship will be in one of four directions: left, right, up, or down.
 Ships cannot be placed diagonally.